polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ## 3. Test Your Set-Up

-Now The best way to ensure that you have successfully prepared a computer for Substrate development is to follow the steps in our first tutorial:
+Now the best way to ensure that you have successfully prepared a computer for Substrate development is to follow the steps in our first tutorial:
 ### \> [Create Your First Substrate Chain](../../tutorials/create-your-first-substrate-chain/) <